I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_getsetbusdata.md

 Specifies the system-assigned number of the bus.
 This is usually zero, unless the system has more than one bus of the same bus data type.

+`SlotNumber`

+Specifies the logical slot number on the bus.

+`Buffer`

+Specifies the buffer that contains the memory to write to the bus, or to receive the memory that is read from the bus.

+The size of <b>Buffer</b> must be at least the value of <b>Length</b>.

+`Offset`

+Specifies the offset in the bus data to start reading from or writing to.

 `Length`

 Specifies the number of bytes to read from or write to the bus when the <b>Ioctl</b> operation is called.
 Upon returning, <b>Length</b> is set to the number of bytes actually read or written.

-`Offset`

-Specifies the offset in the bus data to start reading from or writing to.

-`SlotNumber`

-Specifies the logical slot number on the bus.

 ## Remarks
 The parameters for the IG_GET_BUS_DATA and IG_SET_BUS_DATA <a href="..\wdbgexts\nc-wdbgexts-pwindbg_ioctl_routine.md">Ioctl</a> operations are the members of the BUSDATA structure.